Omelette Breakfast Loaf

 ABOUT THE AUTHOR

-Amy Roskelley is a health & fitness professional with a Bachelors of Science in Community Health from BYU.
+Amy Roskelley is a health & fitness professional with a Bachelor of Science in Community Health from BYU.
 She is a Certified Personal Trainer (ACE), Certified Personal Chef (IAP), and Certified as a Nutrition & Wellness Consultant (AFPA).
-She is the founder of the health and fitness blog, Health Beet and the creator of many low calorie recipes author of weight loss books.
+She is the founder of the health and fitness blog Health Beet and the author of many low-calorie recipes and weight loss books.
 Read more articles by Amy!